 - Proving Termination of Probabilistic Recursive Programs via SMT-Solving – Leo Mommers, Bachelor’s thesis.
 2022.

-- Compositional Control-Flow Reduction for Probabilistic Model Checking – Leon Barth, Bachelor’s thesis.
+- Compositional Control-Flow Reduction for Probabilistic Model Checking – Naomi Barth, Bachelor’s thesis.
 2021.

 - Automata-based Model Checking of Recursive Systems – Christina Gehnen, Bachelor’s thesis.
 2020.